About the ceremony and academic dress

 Note that the University provides full photographic services at the Senate-House when you take your degree.
 To order official Senate-House photographs see this order form.

-The deadline for settling bills with the Bursary will be midday on Thursday 21 June 2018.
+The deadline for settling bills with the Bursary will be midday on a date in mid June 2019 to be confirmed.
 If you are experiencing financial difficulty, or are anticipating problems settling your college bill you must make contact with your Tutor to discuss this as soon as possible.

 Parents and Guardians may be accommodated in College on the Thursday and Friday nights, as space permits, on a first-come-first-served basis.
 Requests for accommodation should be made via your self-service page on CamSIS when you apply for graduation.